 - 9.10 Following a call for available sites in 2016, potential sites were assessed against a range of sustainability criteria, and subject to consultation.
 The site assessment procedure, which is expanded in the Strategic Environmental Assessment, highlighted four preferred options, and these were generally supported by the feedback received from residents.
 These were (in order of local preference):

-- Spring Meadows (site 20);
+- Land South of Home Farm (site 20);

 - Land at Blandfords Farm Barn (site 22);

 - Land adjoining the Village Hall (site 24);

 - Land to West of West View (site 1).

 - 9.11 The total developable site area of all four sites is estimated to be more than 6.5ha, giving an estimated capacity of about 80 houses, far in excess of the maximum 40 homes likely to be needed.
 As such, the two sites most supported by the local community and which had the potential to provide additional community benefits, have been included as site-specific allocations.
-These should provide improved school parking provision accessed from the A350, a footpath for pedestrians and possibly cyclists (site 22 needs to have access to current footpath between Sutton Waldron and Fontmell Magna) and the potential for employment and some self-building housing.
+These should provide a maximum of 40 new homes, improved school parking provision accessed from the A350 (and providing a potential link onwards to the Village Hall and West Street), and the potential for employment and some self-building housing.

 - 9.12 The other two sites are unlikely to be required to meet local housing need but do provide additional potential as rural exception sites for affordable housing, if the need for additional affordable housing were to arise over the plan period (and this need would not be met through the site-specific allocations).
 These two sites may be reconsidered when this Plan is reviewed and rolled forward beyond 2031.